Best Leadership Books

 Summary | Amazon

-Lots to learn on leadership here when it comes to super-driven individuals working together.
+Lots to learn about leadership here when it comes to super-driven individuals working together.

 Leadership Quote: the secret of managing is to keep the guys who hate you away from the guys who are undecided.